We all procrastinate. Sometimes it’s not a bad thing, but it can turn into something evil and nasty if we aren’t careful.

 Don’t be too hard on yourself if you are having a tough time beating procrastination.
 Remember, you are human and we love to sit and stew in our own uncompleted mess of work sometimes.
 Just work hard to get out of it.

 In fact, taking a break helps with your productivity, here’s why: The Importance of Scheduling Downtime

 You are reading Lifehack because you love the idea of productivity and productivity tools.
 I’m writing for Lifehack because I love them too.

 Trying to find the perfect productivity tool can be an excellent way to procrastinate.
 This list of tools will be very useful for you: 10 Best Productivity Tools to Get You More Time

 Go to a movie, a play, an art museum.
 Getting away from work is a great way to beat procrastination as well as refuel your creative energy.

-If you want to beat procrastination once and for all, these are the 29 ways to do.
+So here’re the 29 ways you can try to beat procrastination.
 Pick the best one for your current situation and then get back to work.